QuickBooks Blog

 Rental income

 Since time immemorial, renting out land and housing has made lots of people very wealthy.
-And although the name “landlord” sounds outdated these days, if you rent out an entire property you own, or even a small part of it—like a single room—this “unearned revenue” can make a big difference in your monthly budget.
-Rental profit is not what jumps to mind regarding unearned income—but it is.
+Even renting out a small part of your property—like a single room—can make a big difference in your monthly budget.

 note iconExample: Shortly after college, Matt’s family helped him buy a duplex: a small condo building split in half, each side a separate unit.
 Matt lives in one unit and rents out the other one.